lsst/LDM-135/index.rst

-Cluster management performed outside of XRootD does not directly affect query execution, but include coordinating data distribution, loading, nodes joining/leaving and is discussed in section 8.15 Administration.
+Cluster management performed outside of XRootD does not directly affect query execution, but include coordinating data distribution, loading, nodes joining/leaving and is discussed in :ref:`qserve-admin`.

 .. _fault-tolerance: